What exercises are safe for seniors with high blood pressure?

 • Exercises performed whilst holding your breath – Any activity that encourages breath-holding (Valsalva manoeuvre) can cause dangerous pressure increases.

-How should seniors start exercising safely with high blood pressure?
+How to start exercising safely with high blood pressure: a step-by-step guide

 Beginning an exercise programme with hypertension requires a thoughtful, measured approach that prioritises safety whilst building fitness.
 Follow these essential steps: